-Editor's note: The message names used in the procedures will be updated.

 1. The UAV establishes a PDU Session for communication with the USS/UTM as described in clause 5.2.3.

-2. (via application layer) The UAV requests pre-flight planning service from USS/UTM.
+2. (via application layer) The UAV requests the pre-flight planning service from the USS/UTM.

-3. The USS/UTM derives information for the pre-flight planning request and decides to request assistance information from NEF.
+3. The USS/UTM determines to request a pre-flight assistance information from the 5GC and derives the information to provide to the NEF/UAS NF.

-NOTE: The content of pre-flight planning service information derived at USS is out of scope.
+NOTE: The content of pre-flight planning service information derived at USS is out of scope of 3GPP.

-4. The USS/UTM sends pre-flight planning assist request to NEF.
-The request message includes identifier of the UAV (e.g. GPSI), information of the starting and ending points for the flight, requirements on the flight route (e.g. on time), candidate flight route(s) (received from the UAV or local derived at the USS/UTM), and accuracy level of predictions relevant to the flight planning.
-5. The NEF maps parameters included in therequest from the USS/UTM to information used by the 3GPP system (e.g. map the geographical area into an area of interest that is represented by a list of Cell IDs, gNB IDs or TAIs).
+4. The USS/UTM sends an Nnef_RetrieveInfoUAVFlight_Get request with the indication to provide a pre-flight planning assistance for a target UAV (i.e., aerial UE).
+The request message includes identifier of the UAV (e.g. GPSI), information about the starting and ending points (and any intermediate point, if any) for the flight.
+The request may also include requirements on the flight path (e.g. on time, fastest, shortest), candidate flight path(s) (either received from the UAV or locally derived at the USS/UTM), and accuracy level of predictions relevant to the flight planning.
+5. The NEF maps parameters included in the received Nnef_RetrieveInfoUAVFlight_Get request from the USS/UTM to information used by the 3GPP system (e.g. map the geographical area into an area of interest that is represented by a list of Cell IDs, gNB IDs or TAIs).
 The NEF determines services needed for the request and relevant NFs, e.g. NEF service on UAV tracking and mode (UAV location reporting mode, UAV presence monitoring mode, List of Aerial UEs in a geographic area), NWDAF analytics service (Movement Behaviour analytics, and/or QoS Sustainability Analytics), GMLC service (e.g. Ranging/Sidelink Positioning location).

-6. If the NEF cannot satisfy the requirements on flight planning (e.g. cannot get predictions relevant to the flight planning from NWDAF with the required accuracy level), the NEF responses to the USS/UTM to reject the pre-flight planning assist request, and may include the detail reason.
+6. If the NEF cannot satisfy the requirements provided by the USS/UTM on flight planning (e.g. cannot get predictions relevant to the flight planning from NWDAF with the required accuracy level), the NEF rejects the pre-flight planning request from the USS/UTM, and the NEF may include the details about the reasons of the rejection inside the response.

-7. If being rejected in step 6, the USS/UTM may response to the UAV to reject the pre-flight planning request, may include the detail reason if available.
+7. (via application layer) If the USS/UTM receives the response to the Nnef_RetrieveInfoUAVFlight_Get with the rejection of the pre-flight planning in step 6, the USS/UTM may respond to the UAV’s pre-flight planning request and include the received details rejection’s reason(s) if available.

-8. The NEF performs steps 2-5 in clause 5.3.4, and filter list of UAVs in the areas of interest.
+8. The NEF performs Steps 2-5 of clause 5.3.4 to determine a list of UAVs in the areas of interest.

-9. The NEF subscribes/requests for notification on Movement Behaviour analytics provided by NWDAF as defined in clause 6.21.4 of TS 23.288 [20].
-The subscribe request message include identifier of the UAV (e.g. GPSI) obtained in step 4 and height information of UAV.
-The other parameters included in the request are described in clause 6.21.4 of TS 23.288 [20].
-The list of UAVs in the areas of interest output from step 8 can be used as inputs for the NEF to request the NWDAF on Movement Behaviour analytics.
+9. The NEF subscribes/requests for notifications on Movement Behaviour analytics from NWDAF as defined in clause 6.21.4 of TS 23.288 [20].
+The request includes an identifier of the UAV (e.g. GPSI) obtained in step 4 and height information of the UAV; other parameters included in the request are described in clause 6.21.4 of TS 23.288 [20].
+Additionally, if the list of UAVs in the areas of interest is obtained in Step 8, it may be used by the NEF to request Movement Behaviour analytics from NWDAF.

-10. The NEF subscribes/requests for notification on QoS Sustainability analytics provided by NWDAF as defined in clause 6.9.1 of TS 23.288 [20].
-The subscribe/request message include identifier of the UAV (e.g. GPSI) obtained in step 4 and the UAV flight path information defined as 3D location waypoints.
-The other parameters included in the request are described in clause 6.9.1 of TS 23.288 [20].
-The list of UAVs in the areas of interest output from step 8 can be used as inputs for the NEF to request the NWDAF on QoS Sustainability analytics.
+10. The NEF subscribes/requests for notifications on QoS Sustainability analytics from NWDAF as defined in clause 6.9.1 of TS 23.288 [20].
+The request includes an identifier of the UAV (e.g. GPSI) obtained in step 4 and the UAV’s flight path information; other parameters included in the request are described in clause 6.9.1 of TS 23.288 [20].
+Additionally, if the list of UAVs in the areas of interest is obtained in Step 8, it may be used by the NEF to request QoS Sustainability analytics from NWDAF.